abhaysrivastav/abhaysrivastav.github.io/blogs/llms.md

     of NLP.
 It compares the machine generated summeries to one or more reference summary (mainly created by human) and then find the overlap in term of words and its sequence.
     **ROUGE-N** measures the overlap of N-grams between the generated summary and reference summaries.

     * BLEU
     * METEOR

+## Biases

+Biases in data, particularly in terms of data representation, refer to the issue where certain groups are depicted in a less favorable or inaccurate manner compared to others, even if there is a sufficient amount of data for each group.
+This means that while there may be ample data available for various groups, the way these groups are represented can still be skewed or biased, affecting the fairness and accuracy of analyses and outcomes

+## Hallucination

+AI hallucination refers to a phenomenon where a large language model (LLM), such as a generative AI chatbot or computer vision tool, produces outputs that are nonsensical or inaccurate because it perceives patterns or objects that don’t actually exist or are imperceptible to humans.

+AI hallucinations arise from issues like overfitting, data bias, or complex model behavior.

 ----------------